DylanSchmidt2/Challenge-repo-6/README.md

 This challenge was given by The University of Minnesota Bootcamp

-These CSS, HTML, and JavaScript documents, use local storage, API calls, and user input to create an hourly planner.
+These CSS, HTML, and JavaScript documents, utilize Ajax, jquery, local storage and a handful more things that make this weather app really fun and dynamic for the user

 ### This project has the following features:
-* Timeblocks
+* _Search city_ button
-* A _save button_ for each timeblock
+* A _clear cities_button
 * _Color-coded_ timeblock hours
 * _Local Storage_